d00m-star/d00m-star/README.md

 Hello, my name is John Dunn.
-I am a full-stack Software Engineer currently equipped with the MERN stack, PostreSQL, Vue.js, and Python skills.
+I am a full-stack Software Engineer currently equipped with the MERN stack, PostgreSQL, Vue.js, and Python skills.
 I look forward to continuing my education on these languages/libraries/frameworks, and would enjoy collaborating on them all.